code5-explore/Webcode5-explore/README.md

-This is an experimental client side school register created using Brython and html# Webcode5-explore
+This is an experimental client side school register created using Brython and html# Webcode5-explore.
+Check code